IBM/model-mgmt-on-watson-studio-local/README.md

 * The third script is simply a wrapper script that runs the above two scripts one after the other and used to automate the feature extarction and model scoring in one run.

-In the DSX Local Deployment Manager, all three scripts are deployed as a service both as batch and API which can be used to automate the feature extarction and scoring in production.
+Using the Watson Machine Learning feature in Watson Studio, all three scripts are deployed as a service to automate feature extraction and scoring in production.

 When you have completed this code pattern, you will understand how to:

-* Use DSX Local and to extract features using PCA and other techniques.
+* Use Watson Studio Local and to extract features using PCA and other techniques.
-* Build, Train, and Save a model from the extracted features using DSX Local.
+* Build, Train, and Save a model from the extracted features using Watson Studio Local.
-* Use the DSX Local Deployment Manager to deploy and access your model in batch and API mode
+* Use the Watson Machine Learning feature to deploy and access your model in batch and API mode
 * Automate the feature extraction and model scoring using the scripts that are deployed as a service in batch and API mode.

 ## Flow